 We tend to spend a lot of time in our homes.
-It’s important to try to maintain a healthy indoor environment, when possible, especially if you suffer from allergies or a lung disease.
 A healthy indoor environment may help reduce exposure to allergens and irritants and potentially reduce the risk of irritating sensitive airways.
-Download our fact sheet to understand more about how you can better control your indoor air quality to achieve the best possible environment for you and your loved ones.
+Download our fact sheet to understand more about how you can better control your indoor air quality.

 Wood fire smoke

-Bush fires remain a threat in Australia all year round and controlled burning may be necessary in preparation for bush fire season, so it’s important people remain aware and vigilant of the risks to their lung health, and what they can do to protect themselves.
-People who have poor lung health should try to minimise their exposure to wood fire smoke and pollutants.
+Bush fires remain a threat in Australia, occurring all year round.
+It is important people remain aware and vigilant of the risks to their lung health, and what they can do to protect themselves.
+People who have poor lung health should try to minimize their exposure to wood fire smoke and pollutants.
 Smoke and pollutants in the air can penetrate deeply into the lungs and irritate the airways causing symptoms in people with existing problems such as Chronic Obstructive Pulmonary Disease (COPD) and asthma to worsen, including wheezing, chest tightness and difficulty breathing.
-Children, the elderly, smokers and people with pre-existing illnesses such as heart or lung conditions (including asthma) are more sensitive to breathing in fine particles from smoke.
+Children, the elderly, those who smoke and people with pre-existing illnesses such as heart or lung conditions are more sensitive to breathing in fine particles from smoke.

 - Avoid physical activity outdoors while smoke is in the area